Grokzen/docker-redis-cluster/README.md

 | `MASTERS`            |       3 |
 | `SLAVES_PER_MASTER`  |       1 |

-Therefore, the total number of nodes (NODES) is going to be `$MASTERS * ( $SLAVES_PER_MASTER  + 1 )` and ports are gonna range from `$INITIAL_PORT` to `$INITIAL_PORT + NODES - 1`.
+Therefore, the total number of nodes (`NODES`) is going to be `$MASTERS * ( $SLAVES_PER_MASTER  + 1 )` and ports are going to range from `$INITIAL_PORT` to `$INITIAL_PORT + NODES - 1`.

 At the docker-compose provided by this repository, ports 7000-7050 are already mapped to the hosts'.
-Either if you need more than 50 nodes in total or if you need to change the initial port number, you are gonna need to override those values.
+Either if you need more than 50 nodes in total or if you need to change the initial port number, you should override those values.

 Also note that the number of sentinels (if enabled) is the same as the number of masters.
 The docker-compose file already maps ports 5000-5010 by default.
-You are also going to override those values if you have more than 10 masters.
+You should also override those values if you have more than 10 masters.

       version: '2'
       services: